Team

 The team to date

 Phase 1 has involved a diverse range of professions and capabilities.
-Led by James Labouchere, the work was supported by individuals across racing yacht, Formula 1 and aircraft industries, bringing learning from Scaled Composites, Airbus Future Projects and BAe Corporate Jets (subsequently Raytheon Corporate Jets).
+Led by founder James Labouchere the work was supported by individuals across racing yacht, Formula 1 and aircraft industries, bringing learning from Scaled Composites, Airbus Future Projects and BAe Corporate Jets (subsequently Raytheon Corporate Jets).
 The team has included the former head of aerodynamics at BAe Woodford, chief aerodynamicist of the F1 turboprop, certification manager of the Hawker 800XP and former director of the Royal Aircraft Establishment.
 They have led the successful certification of various aircraft types and been appointed multiple awards.
 Valued corporate supporters have included Green Marine, Blue Bear Systems Research, Cobham, and Houlder (formerly Seaspeed).

 The team going forward